mixedup4x4/VBclass/README.md

 VBclass
 =======

-MyVBclass
-MY projects from the VB class at Kaplan University
+These are the weekly programs for the VB class I am taking at Kaplan.
+I put these here so that I can access them from anywhere should the need arise.